davinawuy/exercise-profiling/README.md

 | **All Student Name Query**       | ![Before Optimization](images/allstudentnames1.png)<br>![Before Optimization](images/allstudentnames2.png)<br>![Before Optimization](images/allstudentnames3.png)<br>![Before Optimization](images/allstudentnames4.png)<br>![Before Optimization](images/beforeallstudents.png) | ![After Optimization](images/afteroptimizestudentnames1.png)<br>![After Optimization](images/afteroptimizestudentnames.png)                  | ![Comparison](images/comparisonallstudentnames.png)                                                 |
 | **Highest GPA Query**            | ![Before Optimization](images/highestgpa1.png)<br>![Before Optimization](images/highestgpa2.png)<br>![Before Optimization](images/highestgpa3.png)<br>![Before Optimization](images/highestgpa4.png)<br>![Before Optimization](images/beforehighestgpa.png)                     | ![After Optimization](images/afterhighestgpa.png)<br>![After Optimization](images/afterhighestgparesults.png)                                 | ![Comparison](images/comparehighgpa.png)                                                            |

+<h2> Explanation </h2>
+We can see from the changes between the before and after of all the functions that the code has been optimized by atleast 40-95%.
+This was achieved by constantly testing the new solutions against the old test results while still using the same data and tests.
+This allowed me to improve and optimize all the code  while maintaining core functionality.
+I used both Jmeter and IntelliJ profiling to keep the tests and checks fair and ensuring coverage across all functions.